dhaneshwaranj/comma_speed_challenge/README.md

 # comma_speed_challenge

-My take at the comma.ai speed challenge
+My attempt at the comma.ai speed challenge
 Get the data for the project here: https://github.com/commaai/speedchallenge

 Their README: